medic/cht-docs/content/en/apps/tutorials/targets.md

   }
 ```

-### 5. Define Households with Assessments Widget
+### 5. Define Total Households with Assessments Widget
 This widget calculates the number of households that have patients assessed this month.
-Note that we use `emitCustom` emit a custom target instance object.
-We filter based on reports, and use the contact information from the reports to emit target instances.
-The target instance ID is replaced by the household ID so as to count households.
+Note that `emitCustom` emits a custom target instance object.
+Filter based on reports, and use the contact information from the reports to emit target instances.
+The target instance ID is the household ID.
 Edit the `targets.js` file and add the target widget as shown below:

 ```javascript